 OAH hears only some of the Department of Transportation and Public Facilities' construction-related procurement cases under its mandatory jurisdiction.
 Construction cases subject to arbitration are exempted from OAH's mandatory jurisdiction.
-DOT&PF sends some additional cases to OAH on a voluntary basis.
+DOT&PF also sends some additional cases to OAH on a voluntary basis.

-Revenue • Tax (original jurisdiction 13)
+Revenue • Tax (original jurisdiction )

 Child Support

 PFD Eligibility, Charitable Contribution

 & Fine/Forfeiture

 Charitable Gaming

 Unclaimed Property

 University of Alaska PFD Execution

-1. Caseload
+2. Caseload

-During 2019, OAH's active cases - that is, the number of cases that were open or being managed in some fashion at some point during the year - totaled approximately 1,534.
-New cases that came in during the year totaled 1,216.
-Both of these figures are slightly lower than the number of new and closed cases for the previous year.
+During 2020, OAH's active cases - that is, the number of cases that were open or being managed in some fashion at some point during the year - totaled approximately 1,341.
+New cases that came in during the year totaled 1,009.